nvb-uy/Prominent/PACK_CHANGELOG.md

 ## Artifact Changes
 - Fyr'alath now gives 10 reabsorption instead of 4
-- Frostmourne now can use any death knights skills and gives +25% of blood, unholy and frost powers
+- Frostmourne now can use any death knights skills and gives +25% of blood, unholy and frost powers.
+Has the obliterate ability by default.
 - Fury of a Thousand Fists can now use skills and spells from tomes
+- Thunderwrath can now use skills from tomes (Such as Warrior's Codex)

 ## Quest Changes
 - Added player leveling quest on tutorial questline